WARNING: ALL MANIPULATIONS WITH A CHROMOSPHERE TELESCOPE TO BE CARRIED OUT AT YOUR OWN RISK – NO CONFIRMATION FOR HEALTH SAFETY!

 1) unscrew the bolts on the focuser, remove the focuser, if there is inside the diaphragm – knock them out with a screwdriver.

 2) unscrew the Coronado lens, insert the golden tube into the removed focuser.
-We insert the tube completely and fasten the Coronado lens.
+We insert the tube completely and fasten the Coronado lens and Gomal lens.
 I recommend pre-winding a single sheet of A4 paper to the golden tube – so that it does not scratch, well, and not dangle.

 3) fasten the entire structure back to the refractor tube.